alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-14-muslim-world.md

 locale: en
 active: wahhabi
 category: [fatwas,wahhabism,manhaj,sects]
-excerpt: "It becomes evident through messages sent to this program that our Muslim world is full of many things that contradict the religion of Islam.
+summary: "It becomes evident through messages sent to this program that our Muslim world is full of many things that contradict the religion of Islam.
 One of these things is Sufism and seeking blessings from the graves, Awliya and the like."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz